galaxyproject/training-material/topics/statistics/tutorials/machinelearning/tutorial.md

 # Data upload

-The datasets required for this tutorial contain 9 features of breast cells which include the thickness of clump, cell-size, cell-shape and so on ([more information](https://github.com/EpistasisLab/penn-ml-benchmarks/tree/master/datasets/classification/breast-w)).
+The datasets required for this tutorial contain 9 features of breast cells which include the thickness of clump, cell-size, cell-shape and so on ([more information](https://github.com/EpistasisLab/pmlb/tree/master/datasets/breast_w)).
 In addition to these features, the training dataset contains one more column as `target`.
 It has a binary value (0 or 1) for each row. `0` indicates no breast cancer and `1` indicates breast cancer.
 The test dataset does not contain the `target` column.

 > <hands-on-title>Data upload</hands-on-title>
 >
-> 1. Create a new history for this tutorial
+> 1. Create a new history for this tutorial.
 >
 >    {% snippet faqs/galaxy/histories_create_new.md %}
 >